intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/cross_language_framework_based_gramine/Readme.md

 ​​into C, so users can deploy their own App in the SGX environment without feeling.
 ## Encrypt/decrypt key retrieval
+Encrypt/decrypt key retrieval based on KMS provided by Intel.
+KMS (Key Management System) is a hardware-software combined system that provides customers with capabilities to create and manage cryptographic keys and control their use for their cloud services.
 ## Data transmission between safe parties and enclave
+All data transimitted between parties and enclave is encrypted, and the data can only be decrypted in secure enclave.
 ## Java interface for gramine ra-tls

 This framework can be used in many scenarios.
 The following is a